-An individual may not serve on the Board or a Disciplinary Panel, or be an Officer or employees of CMSEF if the individual:
+A Person may not serve on the Board or a Disciplinary Panel, or be an Officer or Employee of CMSEF if the individual:

-- (i) has been convicted of a felony listed in Section 8a(2)(D)(ii) through (iv) of the CEA; - (ii) is subject to a denial, suspension or disqualification from serving on a disciplinary committee, arbitration panel, or governing board of any self-regulatory organization as that term was defined in the Exchange Act; - (iii) was found by final decision in the past three (3) years of a self-regulatory organization, administrative law judge, a court of competent jurisdiction, the CFTC or the SEC to have committed a disciplinary offence: - (iv) entered into a settlement agreement within the past three years in which any of the findings or, in absence of such findings, any of the acts charged, included a disciplinary offense; - (v) is currently suspended from trading on any contract market, is suspended or expelled from membership with any self-regulatory organization, is serving any sentence of probation or owes any portion of any fine imposed pursuant to either (A) a finding by a final decision of a self-regulatory organization, an administrative law judge, a court of competent jurisdiction or the CFTC or SEC that the person committed a disciplinary offence, or (B) a settlement agreement in which any of the findings or, in absence of such findings, any of the acts charged, included a disciplinary offence; - (vi) is subject to an agreement with any self-regulatory organization not to apply for membership; or - (vii) is subject to an agreement with the CFTC not to apply for registration.
+- (i) has been convicted of a felony listed in Section 8a(2)(D)(ii) through (iv) of the CEA; - (ii) is subject to a denial, suspension or disqualification from serving on a disciplinary committee, arbitration panel, or governing board of any self-regulatory organization as that term was defined in the Exchange Act; - (iii) was found by Final Decision in the past three (3) years of a self-regulatory organization, administrative law judge, a court of competent jurisdiction, the CFTC or the SEC to have committed a disciplinary offence; - (iv) entered into a Settlement Agreement within the past three (3) years in which any of the findings or, in absence of such findings, any of the acts charged, included a Disciplinary Offense: - (v) is currently suspended from trading on any contract market, is suspended or expelled from membership with any self-regulatory organization, is serving any sentence of probation or owes any portion of any fine imposed pursuant to either (A) a finding by a Final Decision of a self-regulatory organization, an administrative law judge, a court of competent jurisdiction or the CFTC or SEC that the Person committed a disciplinary offence, or (B) a Settlement Agreement in which any of the findings or, in absence of such findings, any of the acts charged, included a disciplinary offence; - (vi) is subject to an agreement with any self-regulatory organization not to apply for membership; or - (vii) is subject to an agreement with the CFTC not to apply for registration.

-In the event any of the above events occur with respect to a Board Member, Officer, or Employee of CMSEF, the individual shall disclose the occurrence to the Chief Compliance Officer.
+In the event any of the above events occur with respect to a Board Member, member of a Disciplinary Panel, Officer, or Employee of CMSEF, the individual shall immediately disclose the occurrence to the CCO.